-I think I can make an equally compelling case that this is the wrong question.
-Sure, money enters in, because there’s not enough to go around, if the government keeps spending it the way the government always spends it.
+Sure, money enters in, because there’s not enough to go around if the government keeps spending it the way the government always spends it.

-But money’s not the reason why textbooks and instruction need to shake hands with the iPad (and other cutting edge technology).
+But money’s not the reason why textbooks and instruction need to shake hands with cutting-edge technology.

 For example, how much does boredom cost the individual, the economy, and the world at large?